yueluo-ufl/yueluo-ufl.github.io/_publications/2020-07-08-uneven-surfaces-database.md

 ---
-title: "Luo, Y., Coppola, S. M., Dixon, P. C., Li, S., Dennerlein, J. T., & Hu, B. (2020).
-A database of human gait performance on irregular and uneven surfaces collected by wearable sensors.
-Scientific data, 7(1), 1-9. "
+title: "A database of human gait performance on irregular and uneven surfaces collected by wearable sensors."
 collection: publications
 permalink: /publication/2020-07-08-uneven-surfaces-database
 excerpt: ''